AuthEceSoftEng/ads/README.md

 instructs to replace all NAs with zero during preprocessing.

+Parallel execution of testing folds is supported upon request:

+`Rscript experiment.R -e --dataset crx.csv --testing_technique holdout --testing_technique_ratio 0.9 --cores 2`

+will perform parallely 10-fold cross-validation using 2 cores.
+Note that the number of cores you request must be available on your machine.

 After the completion of an experiment one can use the produced ensemble in order to predict the class of a dataset.
 (Note that the features of the dataset should coincide with the features of the dataset used to perform the experiment.
 Also, if a feature named Class is included, it will be ignored.)

 `Rscript experiment.R --predict --project crx --dataset crx.csv`